sodafoundation/architecture-analysis/Pool_Properties_Design.md

 * This proposal is focusing on storage provision scenario, so all the storage pool properties are based on the current definition of `ProvisionProfile`.
 If other profiles (such as `ReplicationProfile`, `MigrationProfile`) are designed later, there would be some changes in pool properties.
 * Currently the design of `ReplicationProfile` also contains the properties `RecoveryTimeObjectives`, from my perspective there would no impact to the current design, because they are different use cases for users: one for data provisioning service and the other one is for data replication service.
 And the reason for adding `RTO` in DataStorageLoS is that user may also need HA when they ask for storage provsioning service, but this feature is definitely optional because not every vendor are not willing to implement this feature.
+* For `FreeCapacity` definition in `StoragePoolSpec`, it's still unclear how to report real free capacity of storage pools, because it varies a lot from different storage drivers.
+For example, in ceph both the replicated size and thin-provisioning enabled would have an impact on the real capacity.
+So we should have a deeper discussion about how to normalize this field.